Vanessa22400/insurance_risk_prediction_simulator/README.md

 This application was created as a continuation of a more in-depth analysis.

-While the original project focuses on understanding cost drivers and risk patterns through data analysis and modeling, this version aims to make those insights easier to visualize and interact with.
+While the original project focuses on understanding cost drivers through data analysis, this version aims to make those insights more accessible and intuitive.

-It also reflects an interest in going beyond analysis, building something closer to a real-world application.

 ---